DigitalRiverConnect/drconnect-shoppers-api-cart-widget/README.md

 directory.
 You can be change the build options by editing the build.minicart.js file in the root directory.

-See http://nodejs.org/ for instructions on downloading and configuring node.
+See [NodeJS.org](http://nodejs.org/ "Link to Node.JS") for instructions on downloading and configuring node.

 ###To Deploy the Mini-cart